mailgun/documentation/source/api-sending.rst

 - You can also retrieve the full raw mime message (attachments and all) if you make the request to the URL with the ``Accept`` header set to ``message/rfc2822``.

+- Stored messages are encoded with `Quoted-printable <https://en.wikipedia.org/wiki/Quoted-printable>`_ encoding.
+Decoding samples are available in the examples section below.

 These are the parameters of the JSON returned from a GET request to a stored message url.